DonHulieo/server_scenarios/README.md

 - Select `Open Files` and select the scenario file you wish to edit.
 Alternatively, you can select `Scenarios` from the toolbar, select a scenario, add it to your project, save and replace the existing one in the stream folder.

+Don't delete scenarios with red lines, instead, select them and give it the NoSpawn flag, then put the white boxes under the map slightly so they're not obatructing your view.

+singular white boxes without red lines, can be modified, changed or deleted.

+you can also set times whixh the scenarios start and end.

+### If any brainiacs know of a better way to do this whole resource, I would be mote than happy for them to provide documentation and a YouTube tutorial, or at least a pull request, otherwise, simply understand that this is clearly stated a "Work In Progress" and is not on the top of the list of my priorities nor concerns.

 ------------------